 - Expose residents to various systems of care (tertiary medical center, VAMC, state hospital, nursing home, jail, etc.); how psychiatric treatment is delivered in those settings; and the role of the psychiatrist.

-- Prepare residents for leadership roles in the field of psychiatry.
+- Prepare residents for leadership roles in the field of psychiatry, recognizing the importance of diversity, equity, and inclusion in clinical care and in the workplace.